torrance/Casacore.jl/README.md

 This package uses [casacorecxx](https://github.com/torrance/casacorecxx) which uses [CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl) to wrap the C++ Casacore codebase.
 These raw objects and methods are available in `Casacore.LibCasacore`.

+This package is under active development.
 Casacore is a very large package, and this Julia interface has been developed with specific usecases in mind, limited by the author's own experience.
-Please open an issue to discuss extending this package in ways that are more suitable to your own usecase.
+Issues and pull requests are very welcome to help expand on functionality and use cases.

 ## Installation